Israa-khaled/Israa-khaled.github.io/content/publication/tannous-mimo-assisted-2025/index.md

 # Summary.
 An optional shortened abstract.
 summary: We study how MIMO can improve wake-up radios (WuR) for IoT devices.
 By using multiple antennas and beamforming, we achieve more reliable wake-ups and fewer false triggers compared to traditional SISO systems.
 Our simulations confirm that MIMO-assisted WuR is a more efficient solution for IoT networks.

-tags: [Internet of Things, Wake-up radio, MIMO, Beamforming]
+tags: [Wake-up radio, Internet of Things, MIMO, Beamforming]

 # Display this page in the Featured widget?